Recovering Data From Damaged RAID Arrays

-A RAID array (“Redundant Array of Inexpensive Drives”, or “Redundant Array of Independent Drives”) is a data storage configuration that uses a quantity of drives that are organized and accessed on the basis of an established configuration to provide data striping, redundancy, or mirroring, or some combination together.
+A RAID volume (“Redundant Array of Inexpensive Drives”, or “Redundant Array of Independent Drives”) is a data storage configuration that uses a quantity of drives that are organized and accessed on the basis of an established configuration to provide data striping, redundancy, or mirroring, or some combination together.
 RAID configurations are found in many multi-drive external backup storage devices, as well as in Network Attached Storage (NAS) and Storage Attached Network (SAN) systems.
-Our RAID recovery services cover both hardware and software RAID configurations in virtually every OS environment.
+Our RAID recovery services cover both hardware and software RAID array configurations in virtually every OS environment.

 Hardware vs Software RAID

 A RAID array will be either a “hardware” or “software” RAID.
 Hardware RAID uses a physical RAID controller that maintains information about drive configurations, and how the read and write process should operate for the volume.
 Software RAID (as found in Mac O/S and Windows versions) implements RAID with a normal drive controller, using software to manage the drives in the array.
 It is a less expensive way to implement RAID data storage, but it can be much slower as it taxes system memory and CPU resources.
 Because of this, most RAID installations are “hardware” based.
 There are many levels of RAID, each has its own pros and cons, and each is subject to failure and data loss.
 We provide data recovery support for all RAID configurations, and below are some of the more common RAID levels that we see for RAID recovery:

 RAID 0 (Striped)

-A striped volume has data written across 2 or more hard drives, offering read and write speed but no data protection.
+A striped array that has data written across 2 or more hard drives, offering increased read and write speed but no data protection.
 More on RAID 0 Data Recovery…

 RAID 1 (Mirrored)